Yauheni Tsikhantsou

 Yauheni Paulavich Tsikhantsou (Яўгені Паўлавіч Ціханцоў; born 4 November 1998) is a Belarusian weightlifter, World Champion and European Champion competing in the 94 kg category until 2018 and 96 kg starting in 2018 after the International Weightlifting Federation reorganized the categories.

 Career

+Olympic Games

+In August 2021, Tsikhantsou made an Olympic debut representing Belarus in the men's 96 kg event held in Tokyo, Japan.
+He lifted 173 kg in the Snatch placing sixth but did not make a successful attempt in the Clean & Jerk.

+In August 2024, Tsikhantsou competed as Individual Neutral Athlete in the men's 102 kg event at the 2024 Summer Olympics held in Paris, France.
+He lifted 183 kg in the Snatch and placed forth but managed to overcame Armenia's Garik Karapetyan in the fight for the bronze medal with a total lieft of 402 kg.

 World Championships

-In 2018 he competed as a junior at the 2018 World Weightlifting Championships in the newly created 96 kg division.
+In 2018, he competed as a junior at the 2018 World Weightlifting Championships in the newly created 96 kg division.
 He won a bronze medal in the snatch portion with a junior world record setting lift of 180 kg.

 European Championships

-In 2019 he competed at the 2019 European Weightlifting Championships in the 96 kg category.
+In 2019, he competed at the 2019 European Weightlifting Championships in the 96 kg category.
 He made all six lifts in a perfect day, winning gold medals in the snatch, clean & jerk and total, setting European Records in the clean & jerk and total.
 His total of 400 kg was a full 22 kg over the silver medalist.

+In 2024, he competed at the 2024 European Weightlifting Championships in the 102 kg category and became the overall gold medalist.
+Tsikhantsou won the silver medal in snatch, and the gold medal in the clean & jerk.

 Other competitions

-In 2018 he competed in the 5th International Qatar Cup winning a silver medal in the snatch, and bronze medals in both the clean & jerk and total.
+In 2018, he competed in the 5th International Qatar Cup winning a silver medal in the snatch, and bronze medals in both the clean & jerk and total.